+35725368683

 Calculations of Cyprus Capital Gains Tax

-The costs that are deducted from gross proceeds on the disposal of immovable property are the cost of purchase, adjusted for inflation up to the date of disposal based on the CPI in Cyprus.
+The costs deducted from gross proceeds on the disposal of immovable property are the cost of purchase, adjusted for inflation up to the date of disposal based on the CPI in Cyprus.

 Also, construction works and improvement costs of the property are deducted.

-Other expenses related to acquiring and selling real estate are also deducted, e.g., estate agency fees, transfer fees, and legal fees.
+Other expenses related to acquiring and selling real estate, such as estate agency fees, transfer fees, and legal fees, are also deducted.

 Exemptions from Capital Gains Tax